plabayo/rama/docs/book/src/sponsor.md

 You can become a regular financial contributor to Rama by paying for a monthly subscription at [Github Sponsors][ghs-url].
 One time contributions are possible as well.

-> 💡 Business subscriptions are available via [Gihub Sponsors](https://github.com/sponsors/plabayo/sponsorships?tier_id=300734) for businesses, enterprises and individuals who can afford it 🙏.
+> 💡 Business subscriptions are available via [Github Sponsors](https://github.com/sponsors/plabayo/sponsorships?tier_id=300734) for businesses, enterprises and individuals who can afford it 🙏.
 These subscriptions keep the development of Rama and other projects sustainable and unlocks support for you and your team in the integration and usage of Rama.
 >
 > 👉 For even more custom integrations or features you can always get in touch by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).